DIY Christmas Bead Garland

 1. You first want to cut your string to the length of your garland.
 I made mine 9 feet long.
 Tie a triple knot on one end of the string.

 2. Thread your needle and knot it at the other end.
-So, one end of your string should be knotted and the other end should have your needle knotted.
+So, one end of your string should be knotted, and the other should have your needle knotted.

 3. Find your bead pattern!
-I went with a simple pattern, smaller to larger beads on repeat.
-You can peruse the stores to get inspiration or just copy their look entirely.
+I went with a simple pattern: smaller to larger beads on repeat.
+You can peruse the stores for inspiration or copy their look entirely.
 I won’t tell.

 4. String your bead pattern on your thread.
 Periodically, you can push all your beads down to the end.